Police Encryption in Arizona

 Regional Analysis

-The sprawling Phoenix metropolitan area—home to over 4.5 million people—is one of the most encrypted regions in the country.
-Phoenix PD, all major East Valley departments, and Maricopa County Sheriff have completed full encryption.
+The Phoenix metro area, home to over 4.5 million people, is among the most thoroughly encrypted regions in the country.
+Phoenix PD, all major East Valley departments, and Maricopa County Sheriff completed full encryption by 2022.

 - Phoenix PD: Encrypted since 2021